 Kids and animals in Australia

 Everywhere in Australia, kangaroos abound – and some don’t mind being petted.
 But some tire of the constant attention.
 In Steve Irwin’s wonderful Australia Zoo, a grumpy roo pushed Cat away and left her with a scratch mark on her forehead.
-But then, how many toddlers – outside of Australia – can add a Skippy scratch to their CV?

 In Victoria, in the Dandenong Ranges outside Melbourne, these crimson rosella parrots were practically tame.